platisd/cpp-command-parser/README.md

 As long as your CLI application requires the _first_ argument to be a "command", this library will help you parse the command, as well as any subcommands and options.

+To put it simply, **there must be at least one argument**.
+That first argument to the binary is your "command".
+If your logic does _not_ require at least one argument to be passed as a "command", then this library is not for you.

 ## Usage

 See [example_main.cpp](example_main.cpp) for a simple example of how to use the library.
 In a nutshell: